lpryszcz/htseq/doc/tour.rst

 Some aligners can output gapped or spliced alignments.
 In a SAM file, this in encoded in the CIGAR string.
 HTSeq has facilities to handle this conveniently, too, with the class :class:`CigarOperation`.
-Chapter :ref:`count` describes a script which offers some further counting schemes.
+Chapter :ref:`htseqcount` describes a script which offers some further counting schemes.